mendersoftware/mender-docs/04.Artifacts/01.Yocto-project/01.Building/docs.md

 # This is what the device will report that it is running, and different updates must have different names
 # because Mender will skip installation of an Artifact if it is already installed.
 MENDER_ARTIFACT_NAME = "release-1"

-INHERIT += "mender-full"

-# A MACHINE integrated with Mender.
-# raspberrypi3, beaglebone-yocto, vexpress-qemu and qemux86-64 are reference boards
-MACHINE = "<YOUR-MACHINE>"

 # The version of Mender to build.
 This needs to match an existing recipe in the meta-mender repository.
 #